 Achieving greatness begins with employees understanding the organization’s contribution and character and its path to success.
 These principles and values are its Core Culture.

-When you can define the organizational culture, you can evaluate how well it positions the business for success and, if need be, you can change the culture so you can better compete and thrive.
-Strategy and change management initiatives must be linked to the principles and values that are core to the culture of the workplace.
+When you can define the organizational culture, you can evaluate how well it positions the business for success and, if need be, you can make changes so you can better compete and thrive.
+Hence, strategy and change management initiatives must be linked to the principles and values that are core to the culture of the workplace.
 If practices are not in sync with the values at the heart of the organization’s culture, change will be difficult to sustain.